By the river in Bodley's court - the virtual tour of the grounds will help

 Are you thinking of making an application to Cambridge, and would it help to come and talk to us at King's?

 You may be interested in booking a place on an informal meeting for prospective students.
-It's nothing complicated - just a chance to meet Kristy or Caro (our Admissions Officers) and ask any questions that you have at this stage.
+It's nothing complicated - just a chance to meet an Admissions Officer and ask any questions that you have at this stage.
 We normally have a small group of students attending, and if you have parents or guardians with you, they are welcome to also attend (as long as you are happy with this!).

 Where the group is four or more students, the meeting is normally followed by a short tour of the college, or if you'd prefer to walk around the grounds of King's using our self-guided tour, you'll be very welcome to.
 If you are looking for a more detailed visit, it would be best to book a place on the July or September open days.